brs6412/cserver/README.md

 There are a few things I'd like to add or improve over time:

 - ~~Refactor C code (I know it's not pretty, but it's mine and it works)~~ (Refactored into more modular code and made use of structs)
-- Create a debian package that handles systemd service setup and binary installation
+- Create a debian package that handles systemd service setup and ~~binary installation~~
 - Include update script that allows any user to pull site updates from the repo
 - Detect and prevent directory traversal attacks
 - Add basic logging for requests and server activity
-- Use configuration files (JSON, YAML) instead of hardcoded values for better flexibility
+- ~~Use configuration files instead of hardcoded values for better flexibility~~